Iceland: Geology

 Surtsey, one of the youngest islands in the world, is part of Iceland.
 Named after Surtr, it rose above the ocean in a series of volcanic eruptions between 8 November 1963 and 5 June 1968.
 Only scientists researching the growth of new life are allowed to visit the island.
-The country has approximately 30 active volcanic systems.
+Iceland has hundreds of volcanoes with about 30 active volcanic systems.
 Within each are volcano-tectonic fissure systems, and many, but not all of them, also have at least one central volcano (mostly in the form of a stratovolcano, sometimes of a shield volcano with a magma chamber underneath).
-Several classifications of the systems exist, for example there is one of 30 systems, and one of 34 systems, with the later currently being used in Iceland itself.
+Several classifications of the systems exist, for example there is one with 30 systems, and one with 34 systems, with the latter currently being used in Iceland itself.